juanjo-cabrera/IndoorLocalizationSNN/README.md

 use of a convolutional neural network for hierarchical appearance-based localization.
 Artificial Intelligence Review 55 (4): 2847–2874

-Rostkowska, M. and P. Skrzypczy ́nski.
+Rostkowska, M. and P. Skrzypczy´nski.
 2023.
 Optimizing appearance-based localization with catadioptric cameras: Small-footprint models for real-time inference on edge devices.
 Sensors 23 (14): 6485